ros-navigation/docs.nav2.org/build_instructions/devcontainers.md

 Finally, the `postCreateCommand` is executed, which also reruns whenever the container is started or restarted.
 Specifically, for this project, this command makes a last few tweaks to the user's environment to improve the development experience.

-To speed up subsequent startups, volumes are mounted to store the ccache directory, while the environment is set to enable ccache via colcon mixins.
+To speed up subsequent startups, volumes are mounted to the container store a persistent ccache directory, while the environment is set to enable [ccache](https://ccache.dev/) via [colcon mixins](https://github.com/colcon/colcon-mixin-repository).
+Additionally, the container is granted [privileged](https://docs.docker.com/engine/reference/commandline/run/#privileged) capabilities and connected using the [host](https://docs.docker.com/network/host/) network mode.
+This is especially useful for:

+- Hybrid development
+  - Enables connecting ROS nodes external to the container
+  - Applicable for debugging or visualizing distributed systems
+  - Necessary for DDS discovery and shared memory transport
+- Device connectivity
+  - Enables hardware forwarding from host machine to container
+  - Applicable for ROS package using sensors and actuators
+  - Necessary for some GPU drivers and USB devices

+Note that these `runArgs` in the `devcontainer.json` config can be further customized, either expanded or or narrowed in scope, to better suit your desired development environment.
+The current configuration is merely the project default in order to be the most flexible and useful for the widest range of development use cases.

 ## Using Dev Containers